 Free things for children to do on a rainy day

-Sometimes you just need a way to entertain the children at home without any expense, preparation or mess.
+Sometimes you need easy ideas for fun things for children to do without any cost, preparation or mess.

-Here are some easy ideas for fun activities kids can do on a rainy day which don’t require you to spend any money or take hours planning or clearing up.
+Here are some free activities kids can do at home on a rainy day which don’t take hours of planning or clearing up.

-Let’s dress up Mum & Dad
+Mum & Dad makeover!

-Easy iced biscuits
+Cheat iced biscuits

 Water bubble fun